-Cinderella Castle transformation | Pre-construction update
+Cinderella Castle transformation with new paint | Construction update with photos

 In 2020, the iconic Cinderella Castle at Magic Kingdom lost its instantly recognizable blue and gray paint job in favor of a rosegold-esque makeover with bright blue turrets and gold accents.
 Love it or hate it, Disney announced at the 2025 Destination D23 that Cinderella Castle will see a return to form, bidding adieu to its rosegold era and reentering the age of white and blue.